cdeutsch/MonoTouch.Dialog-PickerElement/README.md

 * Refactored PickerElement and DateTimeElement2 to inherit from EntryElement to fix issue with labels lining up, and deleted ReadOnlyStringElement.cs

+* Worked on adding support for when "Next" key is pressed on regular EntryElement.
+Unfortunately this will require another MonoTouch.Dialog change to work.

 ### 3/6/2012 ###